twbs/bootstrap/docs/utilities/clearfix.md

 ---
 layout: docs
 title: Clearfix
+description: Quickly and easily clear floated content within a container by adding a clearfix utility.
 group: utilities
+toc: true
 ---

 Easily clear `float`s by adding `.clearfix` **to the parent element**.
 Utilizes [the micro clearfix](http://nicolasgallagher.com/micro-clearfix-hack/) as popularized by Nicolas Gallagher.
 Can also be used as a mixin.